nrdxp/nrd.sh/content/blog/axiosophism.md

 #### **The Primacy of Family: A Sacred Foundation for the State**

 To illustrate, consider the family—Locke's "first society," basic units linking into civilization.[^26] Without strong families, what remains?
 Logic and history say slavery, as state overreach unravels the covalent bonds of society's atom.
 Defending family, therefore, combats entropy; undermining it is Corruption.
-Thus, family is Sacred, its erosion fueling modern woes.
+Thus, it could be argued that family is Sacred, its erosion fueling modern woes.

 #### **Evolution of Marital Laws: The Root of Our Evils**